+ Custom Destinations — Cai Docs

 Use these placeholders in your destination templates:

-• {{result}} — your clipboard or AI-processed text (auto-escaped for the destination type)
+• {{result}}: your selected text or AI-processed text (auto-escaped for the destination type)

-• {{field_key}} — value from a setup field (e.g. {{api_key}} for API tokens)
+• {{field_key}}: value from a setup field (e.g. {{api_key}} for API tokens)

 Setup Fields